rodmonic/DragonWoodAI/README.md

 ### Experiment 5
 added a negative 0.25 fitness penalty for drawing a card when it would result in losing a card.
+This seemed to confuse the AI and make it select invalid options more and also it didn't increase the score

+### Experiment 6
+Chnaged fitness function completely so it is

+score/number_of_adventure cards discarded + number of invlaid options chose *0.5.

+the AI did nothing after a few generations, the pushment was too severe and the revward to small.

+### Experiment 7

+Removed negative reward for invalid guesses and only provided valid options for selection.